blackcub3s/MSc-FinalThesis/README.md

 This repository contains my MSc's final thesis, a quick explanation of its results, and some of the most important Python scripts that I made towards the completion of the thesis.

-# Summary
+# Extended Summary

 My final thesis “Development of a single-Subject Predictive model of Alzheimer's disease using fMRI and machine learning techniques in individuals with Mild Cognitive Impairment” was an endeavour that involved working with big data, fMRI and machine learning models.
 I used Python to carry out the data analysis from data retreived from  a neuroimaging project called ADNI[^8].

 For the data analysis I took a multi processing pipeline approach, using a leave one-out cross-validation procedure (the data was scarce so there was a need to reduce dimensionality).
 In order to select the best fitting algorithm, there were several processing pipelines, and for each one of them a different machine learning model was fitted: artificial neural network (multilayer perceptron), logistic regression, naive bayes, random trees, etc.

 The conclusions of the master thesis were that Alzheimer's disease has potential to be predicted by using fMRI in a population at risk for developing it (mild